-Although annual nest record sample are very small, nest failure rates have increased and clutch size has decreased.
-A steep decrease is evident in the number of fledglings per breeding attempt.
+Although annual nest record sample are very small, nest failure rates have increased and clutch size has decreased slightly.
+A steep decrease was evident until the early 2000s in the number of fledglings per breeding attempt; a slight improvement in the last ten years has not yet reversed the earlier decrease.